 Terry Francona of the Cleveland Guardians and Buck Showalter of the New York Mets have been voted Managers of the Year, improving the already sparkling resumes of both veteran baseball leaders.
-Showalter is just the third person to win the award four times and the first to do it with four different franchises.
-He won with the New York Yankees in 1994, Texas Rangers in 2004, Baltimore Orioles in 2014 and now the Mets.
+Showalter narrowly won the National League award in a wide-open race, becoming the third person to take the prize four times and the first to do it with four different franchises.
+He won in the American League with the New York Yankees in 1994, Texas Rangers in 2004 and Baltimore Orioles in 2014.
 The other four-time winners are Hall of Famers Bobby Cox and Tony La Russa.
-Baltimore’s Brandon Hyde finished second in the American League, while Los Angeles’ Dave Roberts was second in the National League.
+Baltimore’s Brandon Hyde finished second to Francona in the American League, while Dave Roberts of the Los Angeles Dodgers was runner-up in the NL.

 McCollum, Pelicans beat Grizzlies without injured Williamson

 NEW ORLEANS (AP) — C.J.
 McCollum scored 14 of his 30 points in the third quarter and the New Orleans Pelicans overcome Ja Morant’s 36-point effort to beat the Memphis Grizzlies 113-102 on Tuesday night.
 McCollum had averaged just 9.5 points on 27% shooting in his previous four games, was 7 of 13 from long range to help make up for Zion Williamson’s scoring absence with the star forward out with a bruised right foot.
 The Pelicans also got 19 points each from Brandon Ingram and Larry Nance Jr., and they held Memphis to 15 fourth-quarter points.
 Dillon Brooks added 19 for Memphis.

 Murray shines in return to Pittsburgh as Leafs top Pens 5-2